alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/help-users-prepare-for-change/if-a-policy-scheme-being-removed-phased-out.md

 layout: landing-page
 sectionKey: Writing to GOV.UK standards
 eleventyNavigation:
-  parent: Help users prepare for a change
+  parent: Help users prepare for change
   order: 4
 title: If a policy or scheme is being removed or phased out
 lastUpdated: